eaceto/TraceF/README.md

-# traceit
+# Trace(it)
-help functions to trace functions calling on Go
+helper functions to trace functions calling on Go